 These are sample monthly payment rates based on age, gender, coverage amount, Preferred status, and non-tobacco consumers.

 Simplified issue life insurance vs. guaranteed issue life insurance

-Simplified issue life insurance and guaranteed issue life insurance both do not require a medical exam.
+Simplified and guaranteed issue life insurance does not require a medical exam.
 You will still need to fill out a health questionnaire.
-This includes major illnesses or surgeries, family medical history, and any prescribed medications. simplified issue life insurance is good for people who want to get coverage quickly.
+This includes significant illnesses or surgeries, family medical history, and prescribed medications.
+Simplified issue life insurance is suitable for people who want to get coverage quickly.

-Simplified issue life insurance policies have fewer health requirements than ordinary permanent or term life insurance policies, but more than guaranteed issue life insurance policies.
-If you don’t want to take a medical exam and don’t have any major concerns about your medical history, this policy could be a good choice for you.
+Simplified-issue life insurance policies have fewer health requirements than ordinary permanent or term life insurance policies but more than guaranteed-issue life insurance policies.
+So if you don’t want to take a medical exam and don’t have any significant concerns about your medical history, this policy could be a good choice for you.